ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-asia.md

 #### Step 1: Select PostgreSQL database

 Click on the PostgreSQL database and then select the version to install from the drop-down menu.
-Click `Next`{.action} to continue.

 ![Choose PostgreSQL database](images/postgresql-tuto-01-connect-strapi-to-managed-postgresql01.png){.thumbnail}